MaSe69/dssb/index.md

 ---
 # Data Science For Business

 Welcome to my Data Science for Business (DSB) web site.

-Find an introduction to this topic and to my passion on [Data Science for Business]()

-I also make the point that at eventually a skill set must be mastered to actually **do** data science.
+You might have come here from the main website [drmaseway](https://www.drmaseway.com) which covers broadly Data Science or because you are searching for specific details on Data Science in Python.

+Here we walk through many examples and give many - hopefully helpful - details on how to create tables Python for Data Science, i.e. Pandas Dataframes, how to visualize data and how to model typical business scenarios.

 ## Pandas